 What affects latency?
 It’s not just bandwidth.
 Although it is true that years ago bandwidth limitations caused data to travel slowly, today higher bandwidth connections have greatly increased upload speeds.
 But data is still limited by the laws of physics: The longer the distance, the more time the journey will take.

-And it’s not just distance which increases the ping: it’s also throughput which is affected by the number of steps and transfers the data needs to go through in order to go back and forth.
+And it’s not just distance that increases the ping: it’s also throughput which is affected by the number of steps and transfers the data needs to go through in order to go back and forth.
 Even if the distance is not hundreds of miles, but there’s a border between the gamer and the server, latency will be degraded.

 To reduce the heartbreak of latency, video game streaming service providers must ensure that their servers are physically close to the gamers.
 The data can’t travel to Finland or wherever in the world a public mega-cloud is situated.
-But cloud video game providers, even the biggest ones, don’t have resources to set up data center infrastructures everywhere that they have users.
+But cloud video game providers, even the biggest ones, don’t have the resources to set up data center infrastructures everywhere that they have users.

 Salvation arrives through a division of computing functions: Big data applications that aggregate data for sophisticated analytics can stay in the public cloud.
-Applications which should be handled through local network resources are moved to distributed data center facilities.
+Applications that should be handled through local network resources are moved to distributed data center facilities.

 These edge data centers can be situated regionally or even at the resolution of a metropolitan area.
 Where every millisecond counts, this is a huge benefit.
 But how does a gaming developer manage his workloads in all of these locations without a dedicated staff of IT specialists in each location?
 The public cloud providers do offer managed web services, however, as discussed, they may not provide the hyper-low latency necessary for cloud gaming.

 Ridge Cloud and The Benefits of Cloud Gaming